-Do you know anyone who’s going through puberty right now?
+Do you know anyone who’s going through puberty?
 Puberty comes with lots of changes, and it’s an important part of growing up.
 The good news is that learning about puberty can help you know what you expect.
-When kids and teens learn basic facts about puberty, they can be healthy and safe!
+Kids and teens can be healthy and safe when they learn basic facts about puberty.

 7 facts about puberty